HamedBahram/next-starter-with-theme/README.md

 You can also check out my YouTube Channel for free tutorials:
 [Hamed's YouTube Channel](https://www.youtube.com/@hamedbahram) – your
-subscription and comments are welcomed!
+subscriptions and comments are welcomed!

 ## Deploy on Vercel